 This concludes our compilation of Shopify statistics in early 2023.
 The international eCommerce platform is flourishing exponentially, and although not the largest market share provider currently, over the last few years, it has experienced unprecedented growth.
 Year after year, the number of merchants, online buyers, and gross merchandise volume continues to grow.
 The staggering figures show that Shopify is way ahead of most eCommerce platforms in comparison.

 For those seeking the best in eCommerce platforms, these Shopify statistics are clear: partner with them and you’ll be joining a successful network of merchants.
 From user satisfaction to customer success stories, Shopify is unrivaled when it comes to quality.
 Put simply, if you’re looking for an experienced platform that caters to all your needs as a business owner, look no further, this should absolutely be your top choice.
 If you want to thrive more on Shopify, don’t hesitate to contact Magenest.
-We have a plethora of experienced Shopify experts that are always ready to help you develop your own successful online business.
+With years of experience providing website development services, we have a plethora of experienced Shopify experts who are always ready to help you develop your own successful online business.